canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 sudo snap install lxd
 ```

-LXD also needs to be initialized, so let's run the LXD wizard and choose the default response for each question (this will only take a few seconds):
+LXD needs to be initialized: let's run the LXD wizard and choose the default answer to each question.

 ```bash
 sudo lxd init